Semaglutide for MASH: Does Metabolic Fix Cure Fibrosis?

 How Far Does "Lose Weight, Cure Liver" Really Go?

-In 2025, GLP-1 agent Semaglutide (Wegovy) was approved for MASH.
+In 2025, GLP-1 agent Semaglutide (Wegovy) received FDA accelerated approval for MASH16.
+The indication is restricted to adults with "noncirrhotic MASH with moderate to advanced (F2–F3) liver fibrosis"6.
 The headline "62.9% MASH resolution" sounds impressive.
 But fibrosis improvement sits at 36.8%.
-This gap reveals a critical insight: inflammation resolution ≠ fibrosis reversal.
+In ESSENCE, a gap between these two endpoints was observed, likely reflecting the time lag between inflammation resolution and structural fibrosis remodeling, and possibly a ceiling on anti-fibrotic action.
 Furthermore, in Lean MASH (BMI < 25) patients, sarcopenia risk from excessive weight loss becomes a real concern.

 This article dissects ESSENCE trial data, clarifies Semaglutide's positioning, and shows when to pivot to Resmetirom or next-generation dual/tri-agonists.